CryptvJet/Pulse-Core/README.md

 Use the **Reverse** button to step backward through previous pulses.
 A color picker lets you choose the color for brush strokes, injected pulses and stamped patterns.
 Pattern detection runs automatically every few pulses but is skipped on very large grids.
 It is disabled by default; use the **Detect Patterns** checkbox to enable it.
 The **Pulse Flash** checkbox toggles the brief black-frame effect between pulses.
 This effect also starts disabled and can be enabled at any time.
+Use the **Grid Lines** checkbox to show or hide borders between cells.
+It is checked by default.

 This scaffolding separates UI from simulation logic to allow future growth.
 Upcoming work will add pulse direction, folding geometry and substrate density.